Hansior226/Stock-Market/README.md

 ## Description

 My first ever C++ project all made by myself.
-I ad it not because is super usefull or super extensive, I added it simply out of nostalgia.
+I add it not because is super usefull or super extensive, I added it simply out of nostalgia.

 ## Getting Started